Texas Whitetail Deer Hunting | Panhandle Bucks | Mark Kayser

 For the next several days, Scroggins moved us from spot to spot in hopes of tracking down bucks they’d seen during the rut or discovering deer on a new feeding pattern, which oftentimes appears overnight during the post-rut.

-With the hunt on the downhill side of the end, Scroggins decided to return to the green field with all the action we’d hunted the first evening.
-I hoped another buck had moved in or had simply gave up a nocturnal feeding cycle.
+With my Texas whitetail deer hunting time nearing its end, Scroggins decided to return to the green field with all the action we’d hunted the first evening.
+I hoped another buck had moved in or had simply given up a nocturnal feeding cycle.
 Maybe letting the field sit idle for a few days would result in a boost in buck confidence.
 We headed to a brushy, downwind corner and set up for the afternoon.

 As the sun started to set, the typical dining crowd showed up.
 Does and fawns, together with a group of adolescent bucks, fed and chased each other around in teenage fashion.
 To ensure I was ready, I ranged all corners of the field with my Nikon Riflehunter rangefinder.
 My confidence was high.
 All the shots were less than 250 yards and easily manageable for my TC Venture in .300 Winchester Magnum.
 Adding to my positive poise was my earlier successes with one-shot-kills using Hornady’s Superformance ammunition with the 180-grain SST bullet.

 As I scanned my rifle again to check the safety, variable riflescope setting, and my shooting stick setup, I felt a nudge on my side.
 Scroggins’ finger pointed to a small clump of brush in the field and I quickly identified the shape of a buck hidden amongst the branches.
 “I think he’s a shooter,” Scroggins whispered.
 “He just showed up and is browsing behind the brush.
 We don’t have much time left, so if he steps out we’re going to have to decide fast on whether to shoot or not.”